Crypto Travel Rule Compliance: FATF Recommendation 16 for VASPs (2026)

 Crypto Travel Rule Compliance: FATF Recommendation 16 for VASPs

-- Travel Rule = FATF Recommendation 16 extended to virtual assets: a VASP must collect, verify and transmit originator + beneficiary info to the counterpart VASP.
+- The Travel Rule is FATF Recommendation 16 applied to virtual assets: a VASP must collect, verify and transmit originator and beneficiary information to the counterpart VASP.

-- Sunrise issue: a compliant VASP sending to a counterpart in a not-yet-implemented jurisdiction cannot complete the data exchange — structural friction.
+- The sunrise issue is structural friction: a compliant VASP sending to a counterpart in a jurisdiction that has not yet implemented the rule cannot complete the data exchange.

-- Self-hosted-wallet treatment is complex and jurisdiction-specific — no universal rule stated here.
+- Treatment of self-hosted (unhosted) wallet transfers is complex and jurisdiction-specific; no universal rule is stated here.

 What the Travel Rule actually requires